nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ### keybase
 The keybase username identifier.
-This identifier MUST be usable to create a valid keybase.io url
+This identifier MUST be usable to create a valid keybase.io profile url.

 example value: